-With a Nursing Science Degree from Queen’s, Karen worked at Sick Kid’s, Montreal Children’s Hospital and Toronto Public Health before specializing in Maternal Child Care and teaching prenatal classes for parents expecting multiples for 15 years.
-A mother of four, she volunteered to help with Halton’s first schoolyard naturalization project at Sunningdale Public School.
-Started in 1997, the award-winning “Dreamacres” project, and its stewardship by the school community, continues today.
-The project’s challenges and successes jump-started her interest in advocating for the creation of healthy, interesting natural spaces for students to learn and play.
-Karen’s goal is to ensure that all schoolyards provide shaded, natural spaces and for learning and playing and to advocate for a healthy environment for all of Oakville’s residents
+With a Nursing Science Degree from Queen’s, Karen worked in paediatrics before specializing in Maternal Child Care, teaching prenatal classes for twin/triplet parents at Sheridan College for 15 years.
+A mother of four, she was a key member creating Halton’s first schoolyard naturalization project at Sunningdale Public School in 1997.
+The award-winning naturalization project (Dreamacres), and its stewardship by the school community, continues today.
+The project’s challenges and successes jump-started Karen’s interest in creating healthy natural spaces for students across all of Oakville.
+Karen’s goal to ensure that all schoolyards provide shaded, natural spaces for learning has expanded, as she has become an advocate for a healthy environment for all of Oakville’s residents

 Enver Domingo was born in South Africa but came to Canada as a young man.
 After retiring from the Toronto General Hospital where he managed the Bacteriology lab, he obtained a post-graduate diploma in Eco Tourism Management from Sir Sandford Fleming College and began leading eco-tourism excursions to South Africa.
 Eventually, Enver moved to South Africa for 6 years working on many special assignments including: overseeing laboratory design at the Nelson R. Mandela School of Medicine and the level 4 lab for the research wing of the Doris Duke Medical Research Institute.
 In addition, Enver served as a resource person for WESSA (Wildlife and Environment Society of South Africa) for coastal issues such as protecting the Mdloti estuary, and human health-related environmental issues such as incineration.
 Returning to Canada, Enver joined Oakvillegreen’s board in 2005.
 Enver was instrumental in defeating the Region’s plan to build an incinerator and in founding the Ontario Zero Waste Coalition.
-Enver is also a board member of the Oakville Sustainable Food Partnership.
+Enver was also a board member of the Oakville Sustainable Food Partnership.
 In 2012, Enver was honoured with an Award from the Ontario Heritage Trust for his work in preserving the Province’s Natural Heritage.

 Zorn Netcheva is a graduate of the Bachelor of Health Sciences (Honours) program at McMaster University.
-Herpassion for the environment and desire to become more involved in the local community led her to join Oakvillegreen in January 2012.
-Since then she has participated in many of our Ground Breakers community tree plantings and helped with other Oakvillegreen events.
+Her passion for the environment and desire to become more involved in the local community led her to join Oakvillegreen in January 2012.
+Since then she has participated in many of our community tree plantings and helped with other Oakvillegreen events.
 She was welcomed to the board in 2013.
 Zorn launched Oakvillegreen’s social media presence and she is excited to continue helping out at Oakvillegreen events like the annual garage sale and tree plantings.